aigis-styleguide/aigis/src/en/Documantation/comment_syntax.md

 Aigis can compile the components with a template engine, using the key / values in the configuration block.

-To enable this, set `compile: true` in configuration block and specify the syntax of the template engine as a language identifer in the code fence.
+To enable this, set `compile: true` in configuration block and specify the syntax of the template engine as a language identifier in the code fence.

 You can write the component include the keys in the template syntax which you specify.
 Aigis compiles the components using the values of the keys.

 > If you want to enable or disable previewed components, set `transform:` value in configuration block.
-> In the case of enable only `ejs`, set `transform:` value to `ejs` only as follows.
+> In the case of enabling only `ejs`, set `transform:` value to `ejs` only as follows.
 ```yaml
 transform:
   - ejs